kgrid-objects/cpic-collection/docs/readme.md

     }
   }
   ```
+  Note that the phenotype returned by a geno-to-pheno KO takes the form of a text string, e.g., "Normal metabolizer".
+These phenotype text strings conform to the CPIC standard vocabularly for describing clinically-relevant, gene-specific, drug metabolism phenotypes.

+  Not all valid diplotypes for the 7 genes associated with these KOs will return an expected phenotype.
+In some cases, expected phenotypes are unknown and, in those cases, the "phenotype" output from a geno-to-pheno KO API service interaction will be returned as "Unknown".

-#### Drug recommendations
+#### Drug recommendation KOs

-  The drug recommendation KO is drug-specific.
-It will provide the recommendation based on the information of relevant gene(s).
+  Drug recommendation KOs are all drug-specific.
+They provide CPIC's evidence-based recommendations based on a patient's germline phenotype for one or more relevant pharmacogene(s).
 The combination of information includes:

   * single gene allele
   * multiple gene allele